juke32/WakeOnLan/README.md

 - Home Assistant integration through EspHome
 - Works on esp32,esp32c3,etc controllers
 - Made for the esp32c3 0.42LCD oled model with a screen shows ip information, timing information, and more
+- Will keep your server running if it has good support for ethernet WOL :)  (haven't tested wifi WOL)

 <img width="1253" height="875" alt="image" src="https://github.com/user-attachments/assets/ae17bbf1-aa28-4a98-b645-51d1d07be46b" />